Student Leadership, & Organizations

 College Medical Student Hearing Board (CMSHB)

 The College Medical Student Hearing Board (CMSHB) is the college judicial body authorized to adjudicate cases involving medical student rights and responsibilities, including both complaints and grievances.
 The CMSHB will be constituted before April 1 of each year, and service begins on the first day of the full summer semester.
-The board will include four faculty and four DVM students selected from a larger pool.
+The board will include four faculty members and four DVM students selected from a larger pool.
 The student pool comprises 12 students chosen by the class presidents (four each from the second, third, and fourth-year classes).
 From the pool of 12 students, three will serve as regular board members, and one will serve as an alternate.
 The Dean's Office randomly selects individual students on the board, one student per class plus an alternate.
 Alternates attend all hearing board meetings but do not contribute to deliberations, nor vote unless called to replace a voting member who cannot complete service for a specific hearing.
 If there is a conflict of interest for a student member, they will be replaced by a member of the original pool.

 College Advisory Council